Crouchie off the mark

 1898 - We beat the Trotters 2-0 at home in the top flight, with Andrew McCowie and Hugh Morgan on the scoresheet.

-1904 - We lost by the same score at Burnden Park in a Second Division meeting, with Sam Marsh bagging a brace.
+1904 - We lost by the same score at Burnden Park in a Second Division meeting, with Sam Marsh bagging a brace, including a penalty.

 Five for Miller

 1892 - John Miller bagged five goals as we thumped Fleetwood Rangers 7-0 in a Lancashire League match at Anfield.
 Malcolm McVean and Matt McQueen scored the others.

 1983 - Bruce Grobbelaar made his hundredth consecutive reds appearance, also reaching a century of League games for the club, keeping a clean sheet as a late Ian Rush strike beat a Birmingham City side including ex-red Howard Gayle in a League fixture at Anfield, with Ronnie Whelan rattling the crossbar as we moved four points clear at the top of the table.

 1977 – Emlyn Hughes played his 600th reds game in our 2-0 victory over West Ham United at Anfield, thanks to goals from Kenny Dalglish and David Fairclough.